unsplash/imagga-auto-tag/README.md

 # ImaggaAutoTag

-A super simple wrapper for fetching tags for an image URL from the [Imagga Auto Tagging API](http://imagga.com/solutions/auto-tagging.html).
+Ruby client for fetching tags for an image using the [Imagga Auto Tagging API](http://imagga.com/solutions/auto-tagging.html).

 ## Installation